 Selecting the right contractor for your roof replacement in Raleigh, NC, is crucial for ensuring compliance with current Wake County building codes.
 Look for contractors who:

-• Hold valid North Carolina general contractor licenses
+- Hold a valid North Carolina general contractor license you can verify yourself

-• Carry comprehensive liability insurance and workers’ compensation coverage
+- Carry comprehensive liability insurance and workers’ compensation coverage — ask for the certificate of insurance

 Ready for Your Code-Compliant Roof Replacement?